 - Medicare Part A coinsurance costs up to an additional 365 days after Medicare benefits are exhausted

 - Medicare Part A hospice care coinsurance or copayments

 - First three pints of blood used in a medical procedure

-Some plans include additional coverage.
-For example, Medicare Supplement Plan F, the most comprehensive standardized Medigap plan, carries the following additional benefits:
+Some plans include additional basic benefits.
+For example, Medicare Supplement Plan F, the most comprehensive standardized Medigap insurance plan, carries the following additional benefits:

 - Medicare Part A deductible